ASC 842: Long-Term vs Short-Term Leases

 But what if you wait until the expiration of your current lease and then renew?
 The lease would require long-term designation, right?
 We established the issues associated with last-minute lease renewals above.
 However, in this case, it's actually advantageous to wait.
 ASC 842 includes no guidance in this respect, but it's generally accepted that, should you renew a 12-month lease for a further 12 months at the completion of the previous 12 months, you could theoretically renew this short-term lease in perpetuity, and it becomes a new short-term lease.

-Sometimes it’s difficult to make commitments when a company’s future is unknown, unstable, or otherwise unpredictable.
+Month-to-month leases present accounting instability and should be minimized in a portfolio.
+When a company transitions to month-to-month, it should define upfront how long it will continue renewing monthly and plan to move to a short-term or long-term lease as soon as feasible.
 In these situations, a business might allow an existing lease to expire and renew it on a month-to-month basis.
-It’s best to minimize the number of these types of leases and ensure they’re strategically managed.
-When you choose to switch to month-to-month, you should also decide at that time how long you’ll continue renewing monthly—because this type of lease presents instability for an organization, it’s best to limit the number of monthly renewals and transition to a short- or long-term lease as soon as it’s feasible to do so.
+It's best to minimize the number of these types of leases and ensure they're strategically managed.
+When you choose to switch to month-to-month, you should also decide at that time how long you'll continue renewing monthly—because this type of lease presents instability for an organization, it's best to limit the number of monthly renewals and transition to a short- or long-term lease as soon as it's feasible to do so.

 On the other hand, some companies are transitioned into a month-to-month lease by the landlord for neglecting to renew in a timely fashion.
 Other times, a business just might not know how to strategically transition into a short- or long-term lease successfully and month-to-month becomes the default method rather than a conscious decision.

-You have so many responsibilities as a business owner — tracking lease obligations doesn’t have to be one of them.
-Occupier’s lease accounting software automates the entire lease accounting process, helping your organization comply with the standards set forth in ASC 842.
+You have so many responsibilities as a business owner — tracking lease obligations doesn't have to be one of them.
+Purpose-built lease accounting software automates balance sheet recognition, journal entry generation, and amortization schedules for all lease types under ASC 842, reducing the manual burden on finance teams at month-end close.
 Your lease accounting team is busy — between tracking operating expenses, triple checking lease commencement dates, exporting monthly journal entries and lease amortization schedules, all in accordance with new accounting compliance standards.

 With Occupier, your team can save 50% of time on lease accounting tasks and trust you'll pass our annual audit.
 Schedule a demo to learn about our dedication to your organization's lease accounting responsibilities.